NAEP-AS-Challenge/reading-prediction/readme.md

     "info" and available to the public.

 2)  Questions -- all questions about the Challenge, datasets, or items should be posted as an "issue" and will be publicly available.
+Responses will typically be made within 24 business hours.

 3)  Submissions -- to the Challenge should be submitted as a "pull request" under "https://github.com/NAEP-AS-Challenge/challenge_submissions" and will be private.